-Our client attended his GP who suspected a tendon injury and referred him for an ultrasound scan.
-The scan was performed at the end of December 2014, and showed a complete rupture of the right biceps tendon.
-In January 2015, our client was reviewed by an orthopaedic surgeon at the hospital who discussed the results of the ultrasound scan with him.
-He noted wasting of the right arm muscles compared to the left.
-Our client underwent surgery at the end of January 2015, to repair the right biceps tendon.
-Due to the passage of time since the injury, the tendon was found to have retracted and the standard of repair achievable was not as good as it could otherwise have been with timely diagnosis and management.
-Our client regained a good range of movement following the surgery and experienced some alleviation in pain, though there was still some residual weakness.
+Our client consulted his GP a few weeks later, who suspected a tendon injury and referred him for an ultrasound scan.
+The scan was performed that month and showed a complete rupture of the right distal biceps tendon.
+The following month, our client was reviewed by an orthopaedic surgeon at the hospital who discussed the results of the ultrasound scan with him.
+He noted wasting of the right biceps muscle compared to the left.
+Our client later underwent surgery to repair the right distal biceps tendon, but the time elapsed since the original injury meant the tendon was found to have retracted and the repair that was achieved was not as comprehensive as it would have been with timely diagnosis and management.
+Our client did regain a reasonable range of movement following the surgery and some alleviation in pain, though there was still some residual weakness.

-Once instructed, we obtained supportive expert evidence from an A&E consultant who confirmed that it was a breach of duty to fail to refer our client for an ultrasound scan and arrange a review by the orthopaedic surgeons.
+Once instructed, we obtained supportive expert evidence from an A&E consultant who confirmed that it was a breach of duty to fail to refer our client for an ultrasound scan and arrange a review by the orthopaedic surgeons at the time he first attended the hospital.
 We proceeded to obtain evidence from an expert consultant orthopaedic surgeon who confirmed that had this occurred, a correct diagnosis would have been made and our client would have been admitted for surgery.
-As a result, he would have avoided the six week period of unnecessary pain and discomfort.
-Furthermore, a better standard of repair could have been achieved without the delay.
+As a result he would have avoided the six-week period of unnecessary pain and discomfort and a better standard of repair would have been likely.

-We wrote to the defendant trust setting out our allegations.
-In its response, the trust admitted the negligent failure to diagnose, and that had it not been for the delay, our client would have had a better outcome.
+We wrote to the defendant trust setting out our allegations and they responded admitting the negligent failure to diagnose, and that absent the delay, our client would have had a better outcome.
 We proceeded to consider the value of our client’s claim.
 In the meantime, our client unfortunately suffered a re-rupture to his right biceps tendon under similar circumstances.
-An ultrasound scan once again confirmed a complete rupture to the tendon, and he underwent further repair surgery in February 2018.
-This time a graft was taken from his hamstring to re-attach the tendon.
+An ultrasound scan once again confirmed complete rupture to the tendon, and he underwent further repair surgery in February 2018.
+This time a graft had to be taken from his hamstring to re-attach the tendon.
 Though the surgery was successful, our client continued to suffer from residual weakness in his right arm.
-Our orthopaedic expert confirmed that but for the negligent delay, our client would more likely than not have avoided suffering a re-rupture to his biceps tendon.
+Our orthopaedic expert confirmed that but for the negligent delay, our client was likely to have avoided the re-rupture.